AxWise-GmbH/axwise-flow/backend/tests/README.md

 # Test Organization

+**Last Updated:** 2025-05-15

-This directory contains tests for the backend services.
-The tests are organized as follows:
+This directory contains all tests for the backend application.
+The tests are organized by type and module to make them easier to find and maintain.

+## Test Structure

+- `unit/`: Unit tests for individual functions and classes
+  - `llm/`: Tests for LLM services
+  - `processing/`: Tests for processing services
+  - `api/`: Tests for API endpoints
+- `integration/`: Integration tests for API endpoints and services
+- `mocks/`: Mock objects and fixtures for testing
+- `conftest.py`: Common fixtures and utilities

 ## Persona Formation Tests

 ### Prompt Tests

 - `test_simplified_persona_formation.py`: Tests for the simplified persona formation prompts.

 ### Persona Builder Tests

 - `test_persona_trait_population.py`: Tests for populating persona traits.
 - `test_persona_trait_formatting.py`: Tests for formatting persona traits.
 - `test_form_personas.py`: Tests for forming personas from attributes.

 ### Integration Tests

 - `test_persona_formation_service.py`: Tests for the persona formation service.
 - `test_persona_retrieval.py`: Tests for retrieving personas from the database.

-## Manual Tests

-Manual tests are located in the root directory:

-- `test_persona_builder_manual.py`: Manual tests for the PersonaBuilder with simplified attributes.
-- `test_persona_pipeline_integration.py`: Integration tests for the persona formation pipeline.

 ## Running Tests